Objecting to an application

 The statutory representation period begins the day after we receive a valid application and lasts for 28 days or 10 working days in the case of a minor variation.

 All representations must be made in writing and received during this representation period.
-If you have an objection, please write in, stating your objections and concerns to the address below.
-Alternatively, you can complete a licensing objection form. (pdf, 168kb)
+If you have an objection, please write in, stating your objections and concerns to the address below or by emailing firstname.lastname@example.org.
+Alternatively, you can complete a Licensing Representation Form (doc, 239kb)

 South Derbyshire District Council